SymfonyCasts/design-patterns/sfcasts/cor-conclusion-and-middleware.md

 *themselves* don't have direct references to *other* voters in the chain.

 Let's take a closer look at how Voters are used in Symfony.
-Over at your browser, go to GitHub, and inside, find the *Symfony/security-core* repository.
+Over at your browser, go to GitHub, and find the `symfony/security-core` repository.
 I already have it open.
 Now, search for the `AccessDecisionManager` class.
 If we check out its constructor, we can see that it receives a list of *voters*, and at some point, it iterates *over* them and calls `vote()`.
 This class does a lot